-- These companies show potential for recovery. - Extending the proceedings facilitates the restructuring of the entire group.

-Protection from creditors.
-An automatic stay prevents creditors from taking further action against the debtor and its assets to enforce security or collect their debts.

-Substantive tests.
-The debtor must be insolvent (that is, unable to pay its debts as they become due).

-Length of procedure.
-Extraordinary administration proceedings cannot last longer than:

-- One year, in the case of a liquidation programme. - Two years, in the case of a restructuring programme.
+- these companies show potential for recovery; or - extending the proceedings facilitates the restructuring of the entire group. - Substantive tests.
+The debtor must be insolvent, that is, unable to pay its debts as they become due. - How long.
+Extraordinary administration proceedings cannot last longer than: - one year, in the case of a liquidation programme; and - two years, in the case of a restructuring programme.